Waves at Matsushima

 Waves at Matsushima, also named Pine Islands, is a pair of Japanese landscape paintings on two six-fold screens, made by artist Tawaraya Sōtatsu in the 1620s.
 They were painted with ink, color, gold, and silver on paper.
 They are symbolic of Sōtatsu's aspirations for the afterlife, and were likely commissioned to celebrate the opening of the Shōunji zen temple in Sakai.
 They have been associated with the coastline of Matsushima, though they were named in the early 20th century, and likely represent no specific location.

 The pair is the only surviving work of the six pairs done by Sōtatsu.
 They are considered Sōtatsu's masterwork, and an icon of Kyoto's Rinpa school of art.
-They inspired paintings by Ogata Kōrin and Suzuki Kiitsu, which were also named Waves at Matsushima.
+They inspired paintings by Ogata Kōrin and Suzuki Kiitsu of the same name.
 Kōrin's work, painted in the early 17th century, brought attention to Sōtatsu's version.

 Background

 Tawaraya Sōtatsu was a Japanese artist who worked in "relative anonymity" as a part of the "craftsmen" class of artists during the early 17th century.
 He was a central figure of the Rinpa school of art in Kyoto.
 The Rinpa school of art grew in the early 17th century with the establishment of the bakufu (military government) in Edo, later named Tokyo.
 During that time, large-format paintings on folding screens and sliding doors were common, and located in castles, palaces, or temples.
 They usually had floral and faunal subjects.
 The chief patrons of Rinpa artists were traditional courtiers, wealthy merchants, and elite warriors.
 From about 1600 to 1640, Sōtatsu decorated elements of important documents and paper fans.
 He worked at the Tawaraya, his studio and shop in Kyoto.
 His most famous technique was tarashikomi, or "a pooling of pigment or ink in partially dried layers, which encouraged random, semi-translucent shapes to form".
 His works were rendered with planes of shadow, in different tones of grey and black.